Introduction to Penetration Testing

 In order to perform penetration testing, the pentester requires the tools along with the techniques.
 With the advancement in technology, there are several tools being developed that are capable enough to support ethical hacking and can be used in the different phases of hacking.

-- Metasploit – Metasploit is the inbuilt tool in Kali Linux, which is used to perform the actual exploit.
+Metasploit is the inbuilt tool in Kali Linux used to perform the actual exploit.
 It is used in the terminal of Kali Linux, where it lets the hacker get access to the target system.
 It is a very big tool that lets us hack several devices that run the various operating systems on it.
 It has to be considered very seriously when it comes to exploiting the weakness of any system.

 - Penetration testing ensures the safety of the system by making sure that the actual hacker cannot breach the security by finding the flaws in the system.